schemedoc/standards/README.md

 ## RnRS to PDF

+This repo does reproducible builds of the RnRS standards documents with well documented, auditable build steps.
+Reproducible means that different builds produce bit-identical copies of files.

-These scripts use an old version of LaTeX to generate DVI copies of old Scheme RnRS standards.
-Those DVI files are then turned into PDF using `dvipdf`.
-We need LaTeX version 209 which is so old that `pdflatex` does not work.
+For R3RS and R4RS we use the old LaTeX version 209 to generate DVI copies.
+The DVI files are then turned into PDF using `dvipdf`.
+This version of LaTeX is so old that `pdflatex` does not work with it.

-### Run on the local machine

-`./convert.sh`

-You need to have `latex209` and `dvipdf` installed and in `PATH`.

-### Run using Docker

-`./convert-docker.sh`

-You need to have Docker installed and in `PATH`, and your user account needs to be in the `docker` group.
+For R5RS, R6RS, and R7RS we use the current version of LaTeX, with `pdflatex` to generate PDF files directly.